 You can install GWASapi from GitHub.

-You first need to install the devtools.
+You first need to install the remotes.

-Then use devtools::install_github() to install
+Then use remotes::install_github() to install

 GWASapi.